maester365/maester/docs/docs/tests/eidsca/EIDSCA.settings.EnableAdminConsentRequests.md

 ---
-title: EIDSCA.settings.EnableAdminConsentRequests
-description: EnableAdminConsentRequests - Users can request admin consent to apps they are unable to consent to???
+title: Users can request admin consent to apps they are unable to consent to???
+(EnableAdminConsentRequests)
 slug: /tests/EIDSCA.settings.EnableAdminConsentRequests
 ---